 Composites model both in the interior and external parts of a plane.
 There are several benefits to using composites.
 They include weight reduction and improving performance.

 Aerospace composites have been in use for about four decades.
 The oldest is the boron-reinforced epoxy that used for the skins of the empennages in the US F-14 and F-15 fighter jets.

 Due to research and development over the years, composite materials have improved.
-It allows usage in primary structures like wings and fuselages.
+It allows users in primary structures like wings and fuselages.
 This, after only being used for secondary structures earlier on.

 In the Eurofighter, the use of composite materials is visible.
 The wings skins, rudder, forward fuselage, and flaperons rely on composite materials.
-75% of the aircraft’s exterior is also made of toughened epoxy.
+Toughened epoxy makes up 75% of the aircraft’s exterior.

 Also, the Eurofighter’s structural weight is then reinforced using carbon fiber.
 Eurofighters generally comprise between 20% and 25% of composite by weight.
 Dassault’s Raphael composite by weight is 26%, and the Saab Gripen and EADS Mako is between 20 to 25%

-Composite materials are also used in the B2 stealth bomber.
-The B2 stealth bomber’s renown feature is avoiding radar detection.
+The B2 stealth bomber’s renowned feature is avoiding radar detection.
 Thus, radar-absorbing material needs to be also added on the exterior of the aircraft.